Today’s Reading: Ezekiel 23:1-49 (additional reading: Psalm 109:1-31 & Proverbs 27:13)

 The name Oholah means ‘Her own tent.’
 The Northern Kingdom started their own form of religious worship.
 The other sister listed in chapter 23 of Ezekiel was Oholiah, which means ‘My tent is in her’.
 Israel or the Northern Kingdom gave tribute to the Assyrians.

 The Israelites as mentioned, had consistently turned to idolatry.
 Let us get this clear.
 It isn’t just all about little carved figurines.
 It is anything that keeps God out of first place in your lives.
-Idolatry can be other people, jobs, education, sex, hobbies, or sports.
+Idolatry can sneak into our lives as other people, jobs, education, sex, hobbies, or sports.